Lockheed F-117 Nighthawk: Background and Have Blue

-The F-117 was conceived after the Vietnam War, where increasingly sophisticated Soviet SAMs had downed heavy bombers.
+The F-117 was conceived after the Vietnam War, where increasingly sophisticated Soviet surface-to-air missiles (SAMs) had downed heavy bombers.
 The heavy losses inflicted by Soviet-made SAMs upon the Israeli Air Force in the 1973 Yom Kippur War also contributed to a 1974 Defense Science Board assessment that in case of a conflict in Central Europe, air defenses would likely prevent NATO air strikes on targets in Eastern Europe.

 It was a black project, remaining an ultrasecret program for much of its life.
 The project began in 1975 with a model called the "Hopeless Diamond" (a wordplay on the Hope Diamond because of its appearance).
-The following year, the Defense Advanced Research Projects Agency (DARPA) issued Lockheed Skunk Works a contract to build and test two Stealth Strike Fighters, under the code name "Have Blue".
+The following year, the DARPA issued Lockheed Skunk Works a contract to build and test two stealth strike fighters, under the code name "Have Blue".
 These subscale aircraft incorporated jet engines of the Northrop T-38A, fly-by-wire systems of the F-16, landing gear of the A-10, and environmental systems of the C-130.
 By bringing together existing technology and components, Lockheed built two demonstrators under budget, at $35 million for both aircraft, and in record time.
 Undersecretary of Defense for Research and Engineering William J. Perry was instrumental in shepherding the project.

 The maiden flight of the demonstrators occurred on 1 December 1977.
 Although both aircraft crashed during the demonstration program, test data gathered proved positive.
 The success of Have Blue led the government to increase funding for stealth technology.
 Much of that increase was allocated towards the production of an operational stealth aircraft, the Lockheed F-117, under the program code name Senior Trend.